hexchat/documentation/script_python.rst

 .. function:: set\_pluginpref(name, value)

-If neccessary creates a .conf file in the HexChat config folder named addon\_python.conf and stores the value in it.
-Returns 1 on success, 0 on failure.
+	Stores settings in addon\_python.conf in the config dir.

+	:rtype: 1 on success, 0 on failure

+	.. versionadded:: 0.9

 	..
-Note: Until the plugin uses different a conf file per script it's
-    recommened to use 'PluginName-SettingName' to avoid conflicts.
+Note:: Until the plugin uses different a config file per script it's recommened to use 'scriptname_settingname' to avoid conflicts.

 .. function:: get\_pluginpref(name)

 	This will return the value of the variable of that name.
 If there is none by this name it will return ``None``.

+	:rtype: String or Integer of stored setting or None if it does not exist.

-Numbers are always returned as Integers.
+	..Note:: Strings of numbers are always returned as Integers.

+	.. versionadded:: 0.9

 .. function:: del\_pluginpref(name)

 	Deletes the specified variable.

 	:rtype: 1 on success (or never existing), 0 on failure

+	.. versionadded:: 0.9

 .. function:: list\_pluginpref()

 	Returns a list of all currently set preferences.

+	:rtype: List of Strings

+	.. versionadded:: 0.9

 Context handling
 ~~~~~~~~~~~~~~~~